Fears of violence as war of words boils over

 After this spate of violence, many Americans wondered whether Trump’s hostile political rhetoric — attacking “globalists”, minorities, the media and Democratic “mobs”—contributed to the attacks.
 Democrats accused him of direct incitement.

 Today, there are fears of something similar happening in Britain.

 Last week, Boris Johnson inflamed the House of Commons by dubbing the Benn Act, which is supposed to force him to delay Brexit, the “Surrender Act” — rather as if Brexit were a re-run of World War Two.

-When the MP Paula Sherriff referred to her colleague Jo Cox, murdered by a right-wing extremist in 2016, as she pleaded with the Prime Minister to refrain from using words such as “surrender”, he abruptly dismissed her concerns as “humbug”.
+When the MP Paula Sherriff referred to her colleague Jo Cox, murdered by a right-wing extremist in 2016, as she pleaded with the Prime Minister to hold back from using words such as “surrender”, he abruptly dismissed her concerns as “humbug”.

 Yesterday, it emerged that West Yorkshire Police are investigating three serious threats against Sherriff in the wake of this exchange.

 John Bercow, who as Speaker is in charge of behaviour in Parliament, is so worried that he has demanded an emergency meeting of party leaders later today.

 Does Britain have a national emergency of acrimonious language on its hands?